Tikamin557/Ts-Core/docs/ModderGuide.md

 Welcome to the T's Core developer documentation.

 T's Core is a shared library for Stardew Valley SMAPI mods.
-It provides reusable APIs, Content Patcher tokens, and shared systems to simplify mod development and improve compatibility between mods.
+It provides reusable APIs, Content Patcher tokens, Content Pack features, and shared systems to simplify mod development and improve compatibility between mods.

 ---